pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

 ## <a id="overview"></a> About running a local engine server

-When you are authoring your accelerator, it might be convenient generate a project based on the local files.
+When you are authoring your accelerator, it might be convenient to generate a project based on the local files.
 This enables you to verify that the accelerator provides the defined options and generates the correct set of files.